 Now, I’m not saying that you should never ask your audience to do something.
 CTAs are important, after all.

-But what I am saying is that you should never ask your audience to do something before you’ve provided a remarkable amount of value.
+What I am saying is don’t ask your audience to do something before you’ve provided a remarkable amount of value.

 Consider, for instance, Michael Hyatt’s 20-to-1 rule,

-He claims that you shouldn’t ask for anything from your audience unless you’ve given at least 20 things first.
+He claims you shouldn’t ask for anything until you’ve provided “deposited” 20 pieces of value.

 That might sound like a lot, but you don’t have to follow the number exactly.